apache/iotdb/docs/UserGuide/Write-Data/Load-External-Tsfile.md

 ## Introduction

 The load external tsfile tool allows users to load tsfiles, delete a tsfile, or move a tsfile to target directory from the running Apache IoTDB instance.
+Alternatively, you can use scripts to load tsfiles into IoTDB, for more information, [please check this](../Maintenance-Tools/Load-TsFile-Tool.md).

 ## Usage